rails/rails/guides/source/testing.md

 ### Minitest Assertions

 By now you've caught a glimpse of some of the assertions that are available.
-Assertions are the worker bees of testing.
+Assertions are the foundation blocks of testing.
 They are the ones that actually perform the checks to ensure that things are going as planned.

 Here's an extract of the assertions you can use with